talmonf/kombuchify.github.io/docs/how-to.md

 -   Chose a good spot for your fermentation

     -   No direct sun-light
-    -   The air must circulate normally
+    -   The air must circulate normally (avoid putting it inside of cupboard)
     -   Not too cold (room temperature is perfect)
     -   Not too warm